cryptpad/e2e-test-suite/Readme.md

 to your .env file and setting the variables to your chosen password, or replacing the password placeholders in `browserstack.config.js`.

-2. To set up the test environment, run the `dbseeding.spec.js` file ON ITS OWN, BEFORE RUNNING ANY OTHER FILE, using:
+2. To set up the test environment, run the `dbseeding.spec.js` file on its own, before any other file, using:

 `npx playwright test dbseeding --workers=1 --project='chrome'`